 - Look at social media as a stage that you perform on.
 You can choose to put on a show for your audiences and as part of a show, you can play a role just as an actor takes on a role.
 You can still do that authentically by bringing your own personality to it.
 And you can still do it authentically by being open with people that what they see there is just a performance.

 Authentic people are self-aware so they will not confuse digital with real.

 Let’s talk about the business side of things:

-This is where I’m going to disagree with a lot of the advice you get from marketing experts.
+This is where I’m going to disagree with a lot of the advice and tips you get from marketing experts.
 I commonly see the advice to not have an agenda… That’s nonsense!